 - Miracle Temple

 2 Trinity Pl.
 Norwalk, CT 06854

 SMART Recovery MeetingsTraditional 12-step programs aren’t for everyone.
 Although millions of people have successfully recovered from addiction using those methods, some still struggle.
 SMART Recovery offers an alternative to the 12-step program.
 For people with all types of addiction, the program focuses on self-empowerment and uses a variety of tools, including face-to-face meetings, to achieve its goals.
 If you desire complete anonymity, SMART Recovery also holds online meetings.
 Otherwise, several group meetings take place in the area around Norwalk.

 - Inter-Care Westchester

 Seeking treatment for alcohol or drug addiction in your own community allows you to stay close to your loved ones as well as continue with work, school and other responsibilities.
-However, if you live and work in an environment filled with temptations that could impede your path toward sobriety, then it might be beneficial to look for resources outside your community.
-Fortunately, a vast number of resources are available around Norwalk.
+However, if you live and work in an environment filled with temptations that could impede your path toward a substance-free lifestyle, then it might be beneficial to look for resources outside your community.
+Fortunately, a vast number of resources are available in your area.

 - East Hartford